Slovakia - flag FB

 Standard length of PhD study in internal form is 4 years and in external form 5 years.

-Deadline for submitting applications is June 30, 2023.
+Deadline for submitting applications is June 20, 2024 (date change).

 In order to be able to attend PhD study, it is necessary to have university degree of at least second degree (equivalent of MSc. or similar).